dskyberg/webauthn-demo/README.md

 ## Stopping the demo

+### Stop the client and server
-In each tab, just click CTRL-C to stop the client and server
+In each terminal window, just click CTRL-C to stop the client and server.

 ### Stop the services